 Now that we’ve defined passive income and outlined how it may be helpful, it’s time to look at some specific areas you may want to target.
-We should point out that these are just a few on a long list of potential options, but they may be some of the more popular ones.
-Now, let’s dive into these four passive income ideas.
+We should point out that these are just a few examples on a long list of potential options, but they may be some of the more popular ones.
+Now, let’s dive into these four examples of passive income ideas.

 1. Display Your Passion on YouTube

 The world is your oyster when it comes to what you want your videos to be about.
-Whether you have a talent for music, want to show of your video editing skills, or want to start a tutorial to help people learn about a particular subject, there’ll likely be an audience for that.
+Whether you have a talent for music, want to show off your video editing skills, or want to start a tutorial to help people learn about a particular subject, there’ll likely be an audience for that.
 Once you’ve uploaded your video, you can then attach Google AdSense™ to them which will add advertisements.
 If people start to click on these ads, you’ll earn money.

-Keep in mind that like all the passive income ideas on this list, you’ll need to invest some time and effort into these videos before they start to pay off.
+Keep in mind that like all the examples of passive income ideas on this list, you’ll need to invest some time and effort into these videos before they start to pay off.
 You’ll need to create videos that people find appealing, you’ll then likely need to do some promotion for these videos on social media, and you’ll need to keep up a steady flow of content.
-However, if one of your videos – or your entire channel – becomes popular, it may keep a flow of income coming in for some time without continued effort on your part.
+However, if one of your videos – or your entire channel – becomes popular, it may keep a flow of income coming in for some time without much continued effort on your part.

 2. Affiliate Marketing